 What are the most dangerous jobs in Illinois?

-Some of the most dangerous jobs in Illinois include construction, manufacturing, and transportation.
+Illinois’s most dangerous jobs include construction, manufacturing, and transportation.

-These jobs are often dangerous because they involve working with heavy machinery or in hazardous conditions.
+These jobs are often dangerous because they involve working with heavy machinery or hazardous conditions.

 Having a job that may be considered dangerous doesn’t mean you should bear full responsibility for an injury.
 After you see a doctor, get legal representation.